Bounded Distance-control for Multi-UAV Formation Safety and Preservation in Target-tracking Applications: Formation Safety and Preservation for Collaborative Target Tracking

-The collaborative target tracking problem involves two aspects - target tracking by the individual agents and formation preservation.
-Formation preservation is necessary to maintain communication between the agents for sharing and collecting target information.
+The collaborative target tracking problem involves two aspects - target tracking by the individual agents, and formation safety and preservation.
+Formation safety is ensured by preventing inter-agent collisions, and preservation is necessary for maintaining communication between the agents for sharing and collecting target information.
 In this section, we identify these aspects as independent objectives and construct Lyapunov-like barrier functions.
-We then construct a multi-objective Lyapunov-like function and propose feedback control algorithms for the individual agents with given information availability and control architecture.
+We then construct a multi-objective Lyapunov-like function and propose feedback control algorithms for the individual agents with the given information availability and control architecture.